 This HGV transporter truck experience will last for approximately 90 minutes in total, with around 20 minutes driving time behind the wheel.

-Participants: The Transporter Truck Driving Experience is for 1 participant.
+Participants: The Juggernaut Truck Driving Experience is for 1 participant.

 Max Group Size: -1